 Wash springsnail.
 In the lower sections of the stream in Pigeon Wash, vegetation would be maintained to provide adequate shading to protect the speckled dace found in that stretch.
-Non-emergency vegetation treatment would also not occur in the springbrook or wherever relict leopard frog egg masses or tadpoles are found during January through April and November.
+Nonemergency vegetation treatment would not occur in the springbrook or wherever relict leopard frogs, egg masses or tadpoles may be found without a survey immediately prior to treatment.
 Prior to riparian vegetation removal, recent springsnail and relict leopard surveys would be analyzed and additional surveys would be carried out to provide any missing current data for the springbrook, and near and in spring box #1.